 Pro Tip: When overlanding in remote locations, it’s critical to be prepared for any situation.
 In addition to an air compressor, make sure you carry these 11 top essentials.

-Its said that one of the best traction modifications you can make to your vehicle is simply letting air out of the tires.
+Yes, you need an air compressor for off-roading.
+It’s said that one of the best traction modifications you can make to your vehicle is simply letting air out of the tires.
 Airing down tires improves their traction by giving them a larger footprint and allowing them to smush into the terrain.
 Airing down also significantly improves the ride on rough terrain.
-However you cannot run with low tires at high speeds on the road, they will fail.
-Hence the need for a powerful air compressor to get you back to pressure before hitting the blacktop at the end of trail.
+However, you cannot run with low tires at high speeds on the road without experiencing tire failure.
+This is why you need a powerful air compressor to get you back to pressure before hitting the blacktop at the end of the trail.

 At the end of your overlanding adventure, you’ll likely want to get back on the paved roads to go home.
 However, driving on underinflated tires on paved roads can cause permanent damage.
 The tire temperatures will significantly increase and even result in a tire blowout.